lateralblast/goat/README.md

   - lxml
 - geckodriver

+You will need both python and python-pip packages

 The code will try to auto install the Python modules and other tools if they are not available.

 An example of installing these on Mac OS: